suryakumardevarajan/IBM-Project-Manager---Professional-Certification/README.md

-# 📘 IBM IT Project Manager Certification
+# 📘 IBM IT Project Manager Specialization

 This repository contains my capstone project, notes, and certifications from the **IBM & SkillUp EdTech IT Project Manager Specialization**, hosted on Coursera.